Pictureplane

-Travis Egedy (born May 1, 1985), better known by his stage name Pictureplane, is an American electronic musician, visual artist and fashion designer based in Brooklyn, New York.
+Travis James Egedy (born May 1, 1985), better known by his stage name Pictureplane, is an American electronic musician, visual artist and fashion designer based in Brooklyn, New York.
 He first appeared in the music scene of Denver, Colorado, making a name for himself at Rhinoceropolis, the DIY space where he also lived.
 He has been credited for coining the term "witch house".
 He is also a founder of the fashion brand Alien Body.

 Biography

 Born in Santa Fe, New Mexico, Travis Egedy grew up a fan of hip hop.
 In 2001, he started making music, using the Magix Music Maker software.
 He was a member of the hip hop group Thinking in Circles.
 He moved to Denver, Colorado to attend the Rocky Mountain College of Art and Design.
 While at RMCAD, he became interested in noise and experimental music.
 In 2004, he started using the pseudonym Pictureplane.
 In 2006, he moved into Rhinoceropolis, the DIY space in Denver.

 In 2009, Pictureplane released a studio album, Dark Rift, on Lovepump United Records.
 In 2011, he released a studio album, Thee Physical, on the label.
 In that year, he also released Thee Negative Slave Mixtape.
 In 2012, he moved to Brooklyn, New York.

 In 2014, he released The Alien Body Mixtape, which included guest appearances from Sole, Doseone, and Noah23.
 In 2015, he released a studio album, Technomancer, on Anticon.
 His 2018 studio album, Degenerate, was released on his own record label Alien Body Music.

 In 2020, Pictureplane released the first single, "Avalanche", from his upcoming 2021 album Dopamine.
 The album is being released through George Clanton's 100% Electronica label.